tonylai2022/Inventory_record/README.md

-# Inventory Tracking Application
+# Inventory Record Application

 ## About this project
 * This project is an inventory tracking web application for a logistics company.

 ## Features
-* Provides basic CRUD Functionaliies:
+* Provides basic CRUD Functionalities:
     * [x] Create inventory items
     * [x] Edit Them
     * [x] Delete Them